GyroTools/agora-app/README.md

     .\agora-app.exe start
     ```

+#### Windows service and GUI applications
+For security reasons a Windows service is not allowed to start an application with a user-interface.
+This can be a problem if a local Agora-task needs to open a GUI application (e.g. notepad).
+In that case you will need to run the agora-app as local user in a command prompt:

+     ```
+     ./agora-app run
+     ```

+If the app should be started with Windows it can be added to the autostart.

 ### Linux
 #### Run as service (Recommended)
 Running the agora-app as service is the recommended way, but needs root privileges.
 If you don't have administrator privileges please go to the next section in order to [run the app as local user](#Run-as-local-user).